jube-home/jube/README.md

 time variance contrasted against using Postgres Database.
 Redis also does not require Cache table indexing jobs, and while such indexing is automatic on existing data for Postgres, it does create some delay in the creation of Search Keys retroactively, however by contrast Search Keys in Redis can only be created on a forward only basis and there is no preexisting data.
-In general the trade of between Key \ Value Pair in-memory databases and RDMBS durable databases is not trivial.
+In general the trade-off between Key \ Value Pair in-memory databases and RDMBS durable databases is not trivial.
 In general, the use of Postgres Database is probably the right choice for low volume or cost sensitive implementations